Section on Health Equity in Dissemination and Implementation Sciences

 HEDIS Section Director

-Dr. Delivette Castor is an epidemiologist who studies how to introduce, and scale proven infectious disease interventions in public health programs for population-level impact within an equity framework.
+Dr. Delivette Castor is an epidemiologist who studies how to introduce, and scale proven infectious disease interventions for population-level impact within an equity framework.
 She joined the faculty of Columbia University Irving Medical Center (CUIMC) in November 2019 and has been involved as a co-investigator with the Columbia University’s Clinical Trials Unit (CTU) since.
 Dr. Castor is co-investigator on several NIH-funded studies on HIV prevention, digital technology for screening and treating Human Papillomavirus (HPV) in Cape Town, South Africa, and COVID-19.
 She is also studying SARS-CoV-2 transmission in New York City households and the association between social determinants of health and longer-term health and economic effects of COVID 19.
 Dr. Castor spent the prior decade with the United State Agency for International Development (USAID) where she led management and coordination of implementation research activities within the President’s Plan for AIDS Relief (PEPFAR)-supported programs.
 In that role, she supported the design, implementation, and evaluation of comprehensive HIV interventions.
 She has worked within multidisciplinary teams involving policymakers, program planners, and researchers to translate research to practice for voluntary medical male circumcision, PrEP, stigma, and gender-based violence interventions, among others.

 HEDIS Section Faculty